wahrwolf/ba-thesis/chapters/500-discussion.md

 The translation precision improves more than the comprehensibility.

 ## Language Comparison
-The comparison of the score change between the language pairs in figure \ref{} show two major differences.
+The comparison of the score change between the language pairs in figure \ref{fig:language-comparison} show two major differences.

+The first difference is the change in translation quality (measured by BLEU and METEOR) in the Europarl test set.
-In the German-English pair, the performance of in the Europarl test set improved, while the performance in Czech-English decreased.
+In the English-German pair, the translation quality improved with the addition of prefix constraints.
+In contrast in English-Czech the translation quality decreased.
-This indicates that addition of prefix constraints actually helped the model in German-English to differentiate one more domain and build up special knowledge.
+This indicates that the addition of prefix constraints improved the domain specific translation in German-English.

 The performance loss in the precision (BLEU score) and comprehensibility (METEOR score) on the domain sets in the Czech-English pair are higher and the improvement in the mixed data set smaller.

-\ref{} used multiple input languages to translate mixed domain content, and showed that domain boundaries are differently strict in different language. __Thus it can be assumed, that the selected languages differ in their domain boundaries. __ __check if this is BS__
+\cite{Zoph:16} used multiple input languages for a neural machine translation and showed that combining languages can improve the translation quality.
+They found that the improvement is higher when distant languages are used.
+This indicates that domains or at least ambiguities are encoded differently in languages.
+While the classification of domain membership might be of similar difficulty over all domains, the pairwise differentiation may be different.

-This can be also seen in figure \ref{}, which indicates that the domain differences in the selected data are more obvious in Czech-English than in German-English.
+This can be also seen in fig figure \ref{fig:comparison_bleu}, which indicates that the domain differences between FINANCE (ECB) and LAW (Euroarl) are in the selected data more obvious in Czech-English than in German-English.

 Overall the comparison shows that prefix constraints improve the translation comprehensibility and precision whenever the domain membership is not expressed clearly through structural differences.

-Since the structural key features can differ distinctly in languages the impact of prefix constraints impact is not always predictable.
+Since, the difficulty of domain differentiation  and domain classification may differ distinctly in languages the impact of prefix constraints impact is not always beneficial.
-My results indicate that those domain feature appear more distinct in Czech-English and therefore in distant language pairs than in related pairs.
+My results indicate that the domain classes are more clearly defined in Czech-English than in German-English.
 However, additional research is needed to prove this for other language pairs and in general.

 # Limitations